NAMeC-Nouvelle-Aquitaine/ssl-client-python/strategy_drafts/basic_avoid_obstacles_strategy.md

 Becaue of the `full_output` flag set to `True`, we can retrieve the integer telling us whether roots have been found or not.
 This is how we manage to find the roots.

-## Other points to consider
+## !
+Other points to consider !
 Enemy robot radius same as ours ?
 k as a variable and not a constant in the danger circle formula ?
-Make better drawings, which don't have flashing-white backgrounds
+Make better drawings, which don't have flashbang-white backgrounds